mariosky/AngryBirdsITT_MSC/README.md

-# AngryBirdsITT_MSC
+# angry-birds-level-generation-CIG
-Repository for the AngryBirds evolutionary computation algorithm for level generation
+Paper on generation of levels for Angry Birds, Laura's Bachelor's Thesis